HKalbasi/zngur/book/src/how_it_compares.md

 - Create a `main.zng` file.
 - Add everything in the `extern "Rust"` block into the `main.zng`.
 Zngur should support everything supported by CXX.
-- For every opaque type in the `extern "C++"` and its methods, write an equivalent trait.
+- For every opaque type in the `extern "C++"` and its methods, write an equivalent trait or opaque type.
 - For builtin C++ types that CXX supports:
   - `CxxString`:
     - Convert it to a Rust `&CStr`, `&[u8]`, or `&str` if ownership is not required.